Washington’s current minimum wage is $14.49.

-Information about Washington jury duty leave laws may now be found on our Washington Leave Laws page.
+Learn more about jury duty leave on our Washington Leave page.

-Information about Washington voting leave laws may now be found on our Washington Leave Laws page.
+Learn more about voting leave on our Washington Leave page.

-Washington labor laws do not require employers to provide employees with severance pay.
+Employers are not required to provide employees with severance pay.
 WA Dept. of Labor: Severance.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.

 Under certain circumstances, residents may be eligible for unemployment benefits while they search for another job.
 You are required to certify that you are unemployed on a weekly basis to receive these benefits.
 See Washington State Unemployment Benefits.